 Tuk Tuk Drivers

 Always negotiate the price before hiring a tuk-tuk.
 In Bangkok and other tourist cities, some level of bartering is expected over the fare.
-Tuk-tuk drivers in Bangkok especially are known for their scams of overcharging or bringing you to shops that they will get a commission from.
-We try and avoid using tuk-tuks if possible.
+Tuk-tuk drivers in Bangkok, especially, are known for their scams of overcharging or bringing you to shops where they will get a commission.
+We try to avoid using tuk-tuks if possible.

 Suggested Tip: None